MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ```none
 C:\> docker network create -d transparent MyTransparentNetwork
 ```
-> If you encounter an error in creating the transparent network, it is possible that there is an external vSwitch on your system which is undiscoverable to Docker, and which is preventing the transparent network from being bound to your host's external network adapter.
+> Note: If you encounter an error in creating the transparent network, it is possible that there is an external vSwitch on your system which is not automatically discoverable and is therefore preventing the transparent network from being bound to your container host's external network adapter.
 Reference the below section, 'Existing vSwitch Blocking Transparent Network Creation,' under 'Caveats and Gotchas' for more information.

 If the container host is virtualized, and you wish to use DHCP for IP assignment, you must enable MACAddressSpoofing on the virtual machines network adapter.
 Otherwise, the Hyper-V host will block network traffic from the containers in the VM with multiple MAC addresses.